squaredup/squaredup-plugin-public/README.md

 - `metadata.json` - a file containing high-level information about the plugin (for example: the execution location of the plugin, or the information that appears in the Data Source Gallery, above).
 - `ui.json` - a file describing the configuration that must be shown to a user who is in the process of adding the plugin to their tenant to connect with an instance of the back end system.
 - `custom_types.json` (Optional) - a file containing information about non-standard object types that will be imported by the plugin into the Data Mesh.
-- `data_streams.json` - a file describing the streams of on demand data that the Observability Portal can request of the plugin.
+- `data_streams.json` - a file describing the streams of on demand data that SquaredUp can request of the plugin.
 - `handler.js` and `package.json` the executable code of the plugin.

 ## Writing a Plugin